Are Watermelons good for you?

 - contains beneficial plant compounds

 So, are watermelons good for you?
 More like amazing!
-They’re packed with loads of nutrition and are extremely refreshing - a must for your summer diet!
+They’re packed with loads of nutrients and are extremely refreshing - really a must for your summer diet!

 ActiKid – Nourishing the next generation.